Lawyers Protect Nursing Moms from Gender Discrimination

 Have you experienced employment discrimination or harassment because of pregnancy or breastfeeding?
 If so, you should understand what your rights are.
 When your employer prevents you from expressing breast milk during work hours, it may violate Title VII of the Civil Rights Act of 1964, the Fair Labor Standards Act, and New York State laws against gender discrimination, pregnancy discrimination and familial status discrimination.

-If you are being denied the right to pump breastmilk, sex discrimination lawyers at Leeds Brown can help hold your employer accountable.
+If you are being denied the right to pump breastmilk, sex discrimination lawyers can help hold your employer accountable.
 We have amassed decades of experience handling employment discrimination claims and protecting workers on Long Island and in the New York metro area.
 Our highly skilled legal professionals have a unique understanding of the different laws that bind employers to accommodate and protect lactating women in the workplace.

 New York Laws Protect the Right to Breastfeed at Work